-Then, you will need to select the version of your page:
+You will need to select the version of your page:

-It is necessary to select the version, because a different save/version can mean different content placement, which drives visitors to interact with the page differently.
+It is necessary to select the version because a different save/version can mean different content placement, which drives visitors to interact with the page differently.

 And now you can see your visitor's behavior on your page.

-Hovering your mouse over the fire icon in the top left corner will open the Heatmap menu from where you can switch between three tracking metrics.
+Hovering your mouse over the fire icon in the top left corner will open the Heatmap menu, from where you can switch between three tracking metrics.